Amazon boosts monthly fee for Prime by $2, maintains yearly rate

 As of September, Amazon had about 90 million Prime members in the United States, according to research firm Statista.
 The company itself does not disclose the number. bit.ly/2Dwhqjw.

-Netflix has 52.77 million subscribers in the U.S. and its global tally is 109 million.
+Netflix has 52.77 million subscribers in the United States and its global tally is 109 million.

 Existing monthly Prime and Prime Student members will pay the new price for renewals after Feb.
-18, Amazon said on its website. amzn.to/2mRHs6C.
+18, Amazon said on its website. amzn.to/2mRHs6C

+Amazon kept monthly subscription fee for its standalone Prime Video membership, which gives members access to original content premium movies and TV shows, unchanged at $8.99.
+Netflix’s basic subscription plan fee is $7.99 per month.

 Amazon, which along with Netflix faces competition from Hulu and Alphabet Inc’s (GOOGL.O) YouTube, has been spending heavily to make original shows.